react-native-nigeria-community/React-Native-Nigeria-Community-Contribution-Guideline/README.md

 7. Make your changes and commit with a clear message.
 8. Push your branch and open a **Pull Request (PR)**.
 9. Assign a reviewer (usually a maintainer or team lead).
-10. Your code will be reviewed and merged once approved. ✅
+10. Your code will be reviewed and merged once approved.

----

 ## **2. Documentation Contributor Guideline**

 If you are interested in sharing your knowledge via articles and tutorials, you can contribute by writing for us on Medium.<br/>
 Click this [link](https://medium.com/p/1e84fad21627) to get started.
-We can't wait to see your articles.📜📃
+We can't wait to see your articles.

----

 ### 💡 Quick Reminders